All Episodes

 Do you think America should follow China in the way they're handling all the pollution?

-We're not it's just not they're not just animals, they're also have feelings out there too.
+We're not, it's just not, they're not just animals, they also have feelings out there too.

-You have a nice little outlook of you know the mountains and trees of you know climate and in and the earth.
+You have a nice little outlook of the mountains and trees of climate and the earth.

-So yesterday, thousands of American students walk out of class out of their scheduled class time to protest climate change and plastic straws.
+So yesterday, thousands of American students walked out of class out of their scheduled class time to protest climate change and plastic straws.

 Uh-oh.